Verstappen wins 1st F1 title with last lap pass of Hamilton

 It was a fitting end to a season that saw the two contenders go wheel-to-wheel over 22 races spanning four continents and arrive in Abu Dhabi tied in the championship standings.
 It marked the first time the contenders were equal at the season finale since 1974.

-“Congratulations to Max and to his team, I think he did an amazing job this year,” Hamilton said.
+“It’s been the most difficult of seasons.
+I’m so proud of them, so grateful to be on the journey with them.
+We gave it absolutely everything, we never gave up and that’s the most important thing,” Hamilton said.
+“I’ve been feeling great in the car this past couple of months, particularly at the end.
+But if I’m honest, we’re still in the pandemic and I just wish everyone to stay safe and have a good Christmas with their families, and we’ll see about next year.”

-This bitter rivalry between Mercedes and Red Bull got the ending it deserved — one that left the victor speechless.
+The bitter rivalry between Mercedes and Red Bull got the ending it deserved — one that left the victor almost speechless.

 “Oh my God!”
 Verstappen screamed over his radio as he crossed the finish line.